Allentown Art Museum

 The Allentown Art Museum of the Lehigh Valley is an art museum located in Allentown, Pennsylvania.
 It was founded in 1934 by a group organized by Walter Emerson Baum, a Pennsylvania impressionist painter.

-The museum maintains a collection of over 19,000 works of art and is a major regional art institution.
+The museum maintains a collection of over 20,000 works of art and is a major regional art institution.
 The museum also maintains a library and archives containing over 16,000 titles and 40 current periodicals.

 History

-Founding
+20th century

-Allentown Art Museum was founded originally as Allentown Art Gallery and organized by Baum.
+Allentown Art Museum was founded originally as Allentown Art Gallery and organized by Walter Emerson Baum.
 It opened in Allentown's Hunsicker School on March 17, 1934.
 With 70 canvases by local Pennsylvania impressionist artists on display, the gallery attracted major attention from local and regional art communities.

 During the Great Depression, Baum was able to grow the collection through the Public Works of Art Project and through acquisitions and gifts.
 In June 1936, the City of Allentown granted the museum a permanent home in a Federal-style house located in the Rose Garden in Allentown's Cedar Park.
 The museum's first curator was John E. Berninger, a local artist who lived with his wife on the museum's second floor.